adaptivegenome/clusterseq/README.md

               [whitespace] [TAG2]
 </pre>

-###Cluster comparison tool (merge_clusters.py)
+###Cluster comparison tool (merge_clusters.py, merge_clusters2.py)
 The cluster merging tool combines the CSV output from multiple tags of the cluster tool so that the frequency of occurrence of barcodes can be compared across multiplexing tags.
-The files input t
+The output is a CSV file listing the frequency of occurrence of a barcode across each of the input files; the first column lists the barcode, and each subsequent column corresponds to an input file.

+The tool generates two files:

+* merged_clusters.csv contains all barcodes from all files.
+* merged_clusters_filtered.csv contains a subset of the data from merged_clusters.csv to only show barcodes that occur a certain number of times, set by the threshold 'min_count_for_filter' at the top of the script file.

+Two versions of this tool are available, with only a minor difference-

+* 'merge_clusters.py' generates a 'merged_clusters_filtered.csv' file which contains lines in which the barcode appeared at least 'min_count_for_filter' times in **each** input file.
+* 'merge_clusters2.py' generates the same file, but with barcodes that appeared at least 'min_count_for_filter' times in **any** input file.

 ##Compilation